-Where they see an effect was in healthy people with a family member that has depression or people with past depression issues.
+Where they see an effect is in healthy people with a family member that has depression or people with past depression issues.

-There appears to be other systems that influence this.
+There appear to be other systems that influence this.

 In fact, the gut microbiome's role is coming to light:

-An influence of gut microbiota on behaviour is becoming increasingly evident
+Influence of gut microbiota on behavior is becoming increasingly evident

 Check out CBD and gut bacteria for anxiety here.